v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/customize/placement.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="change-microsoft-edge-devtools-placement-undock-dock-to-bottom-dock-to-left"></a>Cambiar la ubicación de Microsoft Edge DevTools (Undock, Dock to bottom, Dock to left)
+# <a name="change-microsoft-edge-devtools-placement-undock-dock-to-bottom-dock-to-left"></a>Cambiar Microsoft Edge ubicación de DevTools (Undock, Dock to bottom, Dock to left)

 De forma predeterminada, DevTools está acoplada a la derecha de la ventanilla (ventana).
 También puede acoplar DevTools a la parte inferior o izquierda de la ventana, o desacoplar DevTools a una ventana independiente.